OpenImageViewer/OpenImageViewer/README.md

 1. **Clone the repository and update the submodules recursivly.**

-2. **If using visual studio then open the root cmake file as CMake project. if using cmake directly then run cmake.exe with the comamand line parameter -DCMAKE_BUILD_TYPE=RelWithDebInfo.**
+2. **Use CMake to generate project files or open the root CMake file in visual studio as a CMake project.**

 3. **Compile and run.**